lantonov/asmFish/ReadMe.txt

 Deep_asmFish for quick analysis

-Removed steps 6,8,9 as in DeepFish MZ.
+Removed steps 6,8,9 (Razoring, Null move, Probcut) as in DeepFish MZ.
-But not cut 7, 10 and 13 steps.
+But not cut 7, 10 and 13 (Futility pruning, Internal iterative deepening, Pruning at shallow depth) steps.
-Deep_asmFish search mate in #24 very quickly (20 sec) in this position 5kB1/3p1P2/7K/2Pp1P1P/p6p/4P3/7P/8 w - - 0 1
+Deep_asmFish search mate in #24 very quickly (20 sec on 1 core of i5-3570) in this position 5kB1/3p1P2/7K/2Pp1P1P/p6p/4P3/7P/8 w - - 0 1

 ******** introduction ********